microsoft/pxt-adafruit/olddocs/js/event-handler.md

 ### To learn more

-To learn more about how the BBC micro:bit queues up and schedules event handlers, see [the BBC micro:bit - a reactive system](/device/reactive)
+To learn more about how the @boardname@ queues up and schedules event handlers, see [the @boardname@ - a reactive system](/device/reactive)

 ### see also